hugocf/ferreira.cc/content/clippings/2010/circle-of-security/index.md

 type: image
 ---

-{{< figure src="circle-of-security.png" alt="a diagram of the circle of security, with chidren leaving, exploring, and returning to parenting care" caption="Circle of Security" link="http://www.circleofsecurity.net/" attr="(source)" attrlink="http://www.circleofsecurity.net/" >}}
+{{< figure src="circle-of-security.png" alt="A diagram of the circle of security, with chidren leaving, exploring, and returning to parenting care" caption="Parent attending to the child’s needs" link="http://www.circleofsecurity.net/" attr="(Circle of Security)" attrlink="http://www.circleofsecurity.net/" >}}

 > *Always:* be **Bigger**, **Stronger**, **Wiser**, **Kind**
 >